blakestruhs/form-customizer/README.md

     <script src="jquery-1.7.2.min.js"></script>

-Below that, you will need to include Form Customizer:
+Below that, you will need to include the Form Customizer JS file:

     <script src="form.customizer.1.0.min.js"></script>